chatgptABC/pay3/README.md

 Pay3 is a smart contract based subscription payment system.
 User can start and stop the subscription easily.
 Service provider can use this system to collect and withdraw service fees.

 ## Project Description
 Pay3 is a smart contract based payment system.
-Service provider can start subscription after deploying this contract.
+There are two panels to this DApp, one for the users and the other for the `Admin`.
+Users can create virtual wallets from their interface, allocate some amount to the wallet and withdraw it whenever they want after paying the subscription fee of `0.01ETH`.
+The service providers can start subscription and collect the subscription fee after deploying this contract.

 - Users can be charged with prepaid way to NFT as their own virtual wallet and quickly stop/start subscription.

-They can also withdraw their amount at any time but the service fee of `0.01ETH` will be deducted and collected by the owner's account.
+- They can also withdraw their amount at any time but the service fee of `0.01ETH` will be deducted and collected by the owner's account.

 ### User experience

 Steps to create a virtual wallet:

-- Create

-- Pushing Charge button after allocating a ceration amount of `ETH`(for example:over 0.01ETH)

-- Pushing On button
+- To create a virtual wallet, the user needs to first allocate a certain amount of `Ethereum (ETH)` to the wallet.
+This can be done by pushing the `Charge` button and entering the desired amount of `ETH` to be allocated.
+It is important to note that the amount allocated must be over `0.01 ETH`.
+- Once the desired amount of `ETH` has been allocated, the user can push the `On` button to activate the wallet and start using it to store and withdraw their allocated amount.

 Steps to withdraw allocated amount:
-- Pushing Off button
-- Pushing Withdraw
+- To withdraw the allocated amount, the user needs to first push the `Off` button to deactivate the wallet.
+- Then, they can push the `Withdraw` button to initiate the withdrawal process.
+- The allocated amount would be re-imbursed to the user's metamask wallet.

+Steps to collect the Subscription fee (by `Admin`):
+- The `Admin` would have to switch to the wallet that was used to deploy the contracts in order to collect the subscription fee.
+- To collect the subsctiption fee, push the `Collect` button and then press the `Withdraw` button to transfer the collected amount to the Admin's metamask wallet.

 ## Conclusion

-The Single Contract configuration allows for customization, and a subscription system can be prepared for each service, making it possible to tailor operations to the characteristics of the service.
+The subscription system allows users to subscribe to the service and pay for it on a regular basis.
+This makes it convenient for users to use the service without having to worry about renewing their subscription manually.

-we hope to promote the use of this infrastructure and reduce the number of subscription services with cumbersome cancellation procedures.
+This DApp aims to reduce the number of subscription services with cumbersome cancellation procedures.
+This means that users can cancel their subscription easily without going through complex processes, making it easier to switch between services or cancel services that are no longer required.

+Overall, this DApp is designed to provide users with greater flexibility and customization in the services they use, while also making it easier to manage their subscriptions.
+This can help businesses to attract and retain customers by providing a more personalized and convenient service, ultimately leading to increased customer satisfaction and loyalty.

 ## How it's Made